-The general consensus was that when a permanent marker dies, it usually still has ink in the reservoir; the tip has just dried out and lost its absorbency.
+When a Sharpie marker or any other alcohol-based permanent marker dries up it usually still has ink in the reservoir; the tip has just dried out and lost its absorbency.
 Here are my 3 top tips on what to do when your Sharpie dries up.

 The most common solution to rehydrate a dried up Sharpie: And other markers that use alcohol-based ink, add rubbing alcohol (surgical spirit in the UK).

 I found the simplest instructions for reviving a Sharpie by Karen on her website The Art of Doing Stuff.